 3. Double-check for typos

-You need to be very careful while listing down your email address before sending your email campaign.
-We have seen many email bounce with users because they type @yahooo.com in place of @yahoo.com.
+You need to be very careful while listing down your email address before sending your email campaign(sequence).
+We have seen many emails bounce with users because they type @yahooo.com in place of @yahoo.com.

 It is highly recommended to double-check your email address everytimẹ to avoid simple typographical mistakes like this.